How to Start a Repo Business in 2026: Licensing, Costs & Clients

 - Look into the CARS certification program for your team.

-Part of that professionalism includes simple operations, like how you get paid.
-JIM turns your smartphone into a card reader, so you can accept payments easily with a flat 1.99% fee and no extra hardware.
+You have the steps to launch your repo business.
+Success in this field balances tough fieldwork with sharp client management.
+Your reputation for professionalism is your greatest asset.
+Part of that professionalism includes simple operations like how you get paid.
+JIM turns your smartphone into a card reader, so you can accept payments with a flat 1.99% fee and no extra hardware.
 Download JIM to be prepared from day one.